Boyko-Karadzhov/fmi-js-cb-arena/README.md

 # fmi-js-cb-arena
 Project for Advanced JS course at FMI.
 A multiplayer guessing game.

-## Running tests
+## Installation

-Preparation:
 1. Install Node.js
-1. On the root of the project run:
+1. On the root of the project run in a console:

  - `npm install`
  - `npm install jasmine -g`

-After preparation steps are done you can run the tests by typing the following line on the root of the project:
+## Running the app

+On the root of the project run in a console:

+- `npm start`
+- You will now be able to open http://localhost:7076/ where there is a UI for Cows and Bulls.

+## Running tests

+On the root of the project run in a console:

-- `jasmine`
+- `npm test`